milesoberstadt/i2c-esp-idf/README.md

 We also use a XIAO BLE Sense (nFR52840) for the same reasons as the M-Node.

 The A-Node is programmed using the Arduino IDE.
 The source code can be found in the [nrf-sensor-server](./nrf-sensor-server) folder.
-The A-Node and M-Node share the same source code.
+The A-Node, M-Node and S-Node share the same source code.
 Define `NODE_TYPE` to `A_NODE` to compile the A-Node code.

 ## Sleeper-Node

-The Sleeper-Node is placed on the tree trunk and is used to wake up the M-Node when there is wind.
+The Sleeper-Node (also known as S-Node) is placed on the tree trunk and is used to wake up the M-Node when there is wind.

 His role is to convert the sleep and wake up signal sent by the Main-Node through BLE to a digital signal that can be read by the M-Node.
 We have to use another microcontroller because the XIAO BLE Sense can't wake up from sleep using BLE.

-The Sleeper-Node is a simple XIAO BLE, programmed using the Arduino IDE.
-The source code can be found in the [sleeper](./nrf-sensor-server) folder.
+The S-Node is programmed using the Arduino IDE.
+The source code can be found in the [nrf-sensor-server](./nrf-sensor-server) folder.
+The A-Node, M-Node and S-Node share the same source code.
+Define `NODE_TYPE` to `S_NODE` to compile the S-Node code.

 ## Main-Node